orhun/rtl_map/README.md

 ## DC Offset & I/Q Imbalance

-There is a common issue with cheap RTL-SDR receivers which is `center frequency spike` / `central peak` problem related to I/Q imbalance.
+There is a common issue with cheap RTL-SDR receivers which is `center frequency spike` or `central peak` problem related to I/Q imbalance.
 This problem can be solved with a implementation of some algorithms.
 (For more details: [#1](https://github.com/roger-/pyrtlsdr/issues/94), [#2](https://wiki.analog.com/resources/eval/user-guides/ad-fmcomms1-ebz/iq_correction))

 ## TODO(s)
 1. Implement I/Q correction